dominiksalvet/afc-scout/readme.md

 > ACPI scout of asus-fan-control.

 This is the ACPI scout of [asus-fan-control](https://github.com/dominiksalvet/asus-fan-control).
-Once a new laptop model is to be added to asus-fan-control as tested, it may not work out of the box.
-The problem might be caused by a different base ACPI fan address as well as different number of temperatures from the default values.
+Once a device is to be added to asus-fan-control as tested, something may not work out of the box.
+The problem is most likely caused by different ACPI fan addresses of a target device.

-This tool might be useful in those cases, which are referred to as advanced configuration in asus-fan-control.
-It helps to find the correct ACPI fan address of your device by dumping ACPI address ranges (everything is in decimal form).
-Then, you can watch carefully for any temperatures pattern and try to use asus-fan-control with the respective address.
+This tool is very useful in those cases, which are referred to as advanced configuration in asus-fan-control.
+It helps to find the correct ACPI fan addresses of a device by dumping ACPI address ranges.
+All output is in decimal form.

 ## Table of Contents